 National UNICEF Day is celebrated on October 31st.

-National UNICEF Day has helped over 28.5 million children over the years get access to a quality education.
+To date children all over Canada have raised more than $100 million and have given 28.5 million children around the world the chance to go to school!
 But with nearly 58 million children currently out of school, our work is far from over.

 For more information on National UNICEF Day, please take a look at our Frequently Asked Questions.

 1950 - A Philadelphia family starts a Halloween movement by collecting change for UNICEF to help children left vulnerable by World War II.